jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-2.md

 +++
-title=  "The Cause of the Division of Labour" date=  2020-01-28 image=  "/covers/wn.jpg" description=  "The Propensity to Trade, Arising from Reason and Speech, Creates the Division of Labour"
+title=  "The Cause of the Division of Labour" heading=  "Chapter 2 of Book 1 of the Wealth of Nations Simplified" date=  2020-01-28 image=  "/covers/wn.jpg" description=  "The Propensity to Trade, Arising from Reason and Speech, Creates the Division of Labour"